-These statements are intended to guide not only our training, but also our everyday lives.
-Each statement is preceded by the Japanese number 1 – Hitotsu.
-This may seem odd but this reminds us that each statement is equal in importance.
+These statements are intended to guide not only our training but also our everyday lives.
+Each statement is preceded by the Japanese number 1, Hitotsu.
+This may seem odd, but it reminds us that each statement is equally important.
 The IOGKF Doju Kun is written by its Supreme Master, Higaonna Sensei.

 Hitotsu Respect others

 Hitotsu Train your mind and body

 Hitotsu Strive to teach the essence of Goju-Ryu

 Hitotsu Never give up

 Hitotsu Reigi o omonzuru koto

 Hitotsu Dento karate o mamori hibi no tanren o okotarazu tsune ni kenkyu kufu o suru koto

 Practice daily and protect traditional karate-do

 Hitotsu Shinshin o renmashi Goju Ryu karate no shinzui o kiwameru koto